Zumwalt-class destroyer: Radar

 The AN/SPY-6 AMDR was originally proposed to be installed in the hull of DDG-1000 type under the CG(X) program.
 However, the CG(X) program was canceled due to cost growth.
 The AMDR has continued in fully funded development for installation on the Arleigh Burke class destroyer Flight III ships, with plans to be also installed on Flight IIA ships.
 However, a smaller than optimally planned aperture of 14 ft, the AMDR for the Flight III ships is to be less sensitive than the 22 ft variant that had been planned for CG(X).

 A study to place the AN/SPY-6 on a DDG-1000 hull was done with the 22 ft aperture primarily for Ballistic Missile Defense (BMD) purposes.
-In that the DDG-1000 does not have an Aegis Combat System, as does the DDG-51 class ships, but rather the Total Ship Computing Environment Infrastructure (TSCEI), the Radar/Hull Study stated:
+In that the DDG-1000 does not have an Aegis Combat System, as do the DDG-51 class ships, but rather the Total Ship Computing Environment Infrastructure (TSCEI), the Radar/Hull Study stated: